welf/elm-webpack-starter/README.md

 ## Credits

+It is a fork of [simonh1000 repository](https://github.com/simonh1000/elm-webpack-starter) with updated npm dependencies, improved `src/styles.scss` file which follows linter recommendations and another Elm project template which suit better to my professional needs.

-A long time ago this code was forked from https://github.com/fluxxu/elm-hot-loader
+[simonh1000](https://github.com/simonh1000): A long time ago this code was forked from https://github.com/fluxxu/elm-hot-loader

 ## How it works